-The holidays are behind us, but it's still cold outside!
+The holidays are just around the corner, and it's still cold outside!
 During these frigid winter months, it's important to bring your pet indoors and making sure they have a warm, cozy place to sleep.
 Keep your pets warm with plenty of cover and padding, either in their own bed or with pillows and blankets will allow them to keep their body temperature regulated and get plenty of sleep.

 Never shave your dog during the winter months and allow them to sport a longer coat.
 It will keep them warmer.
 If you have a short-hair breed, think about purchasing a sweater or coat that covers their mid-section to the base of their tail.
 While some pet owners consider this fashion statement fun, many consider it a must to keep their pets warm during winter months and outdoor activities.